 Facilities and Services for Students with Disabilities

 All Baker College facilities compliant with the Americans with Disabilities Act (ADA).
 Special Needs/Disability Services is one of many programs provided through the Academic Advising Department to support persons with disabilities and provide them with opportunity for access.
 Students must provide the college with documentation in order to receive Special Needs/Disability Services.
-Please contact your campus Academic Advising Department for further information.
+Please contact your Campus OneStop Department for further information.

 Privacy of Student Records – Family Educational Rights and Privacy Act (FERPA)

 The policy of Baker College is to have admitted students and staff complete a FERPA tutorial at least once a year.
-If you are not a student or staff member and would like detailed FERPA information, please access our Baker College Catalog (18 MB) for information.
+If you are not a student or staff member and would like detailed FERPA information, please access our Baker College Student Handbook (18 MB) for information.

 Student Diversity/Retention Rate

 Baker College makes available, by request, information on student body diversity and the retention rate of certificate or degree-seeking, first time, full-time undergraduate students.
-The placement in employment and types of employment obtained by graduates can be found in the Baker College Catalog (18 MB).
+The placement in employment and types of employment obtained by graduates can be found in the Baker College Student Handbook (18 MB).